 Rhonda E. Otten

-Rhonda is T’ruah’s Financial Manager.
-She is a native New Yorker and a Certified Public Accountant with 15-years of finance and accounting experience.
+Rhonda (she/her) is a native New Yorker and a Certified Public Accountant with 15-years of finance and accounting experience.
 Rhonda recently became ordained as an Interfaith Minister and enjoys supporting non-profit organizations through her volunteer efforts.
 She resides in Montclair, NJ with her spouse Debra and daughter, Dawn.